 Reoccurring Themes (Sensitive Material Warning)

-While sexual abuse is very hard for many women and men to talk about, it’s a talk that has to happen to make progress.
+While sexual abuse is very hard for many women and men to talk about, it’s a talk that has to happen in order for us as people and as a society to progress.
 I was even able to relate to a few situations in the game personally.

 The media makes it seem romantic to be spontaneous but the game does a great job pointing out how a kiss without consent is not acceptable in real life.